 C.02 Organization has an appointed HIPAA privacy/security official.

-C.04 Organization email and other electronic communication is HIPAA-compliant.
+C.04 Organization’s email and other electronic communication are HIPAA-compliant.

 C.08 Organization has HIPAA compliance training.